-If you are using Kaba door locks for your hotels, I am sure you have faced some problems with Kaba door locks, especially when most of the once-popular KABA hotel lock models were discontinued.
+If you are using Kaba door locks for your hotels, I am sure you had faced some problems with Kaba door locks, especially when most of the once-popular KABA hotel lock models were discontinued.

 Now, let’s get started!